mindvoxel/java-pong/README.md

 ### Downloading and Running the Source Code

 1. Fork and clone the java-pong repository.
-2. Navigate to the cloned repository's `java` directory and run the following command to compile the project’s java files.
+2. Navigate to the cloned repository's `java` directory with the command `cd java` and run the following command to compile all of the project’s java files.

 ~~~
-javac *.java
+javac player/*.java pong/*.java
 ~~~
 3. Run the game using:
 ~~~
-java Game
+java pong.Game
 ~~~

 ## Bugs and support